LowTechCoder/rpi4-retroarch-guide/README.md

 > Main Menu > Configuration File > Save Current Configuration

 ## Play some games!

+If you'd like to toggle fullscreen mode do this in RetroArch or press 'f' on the keyboard.

+> Settings(Gear Icon) > Video > Fullscreen Mode > Start in Fullscreen Mode > [on]

 In the top level menu of Retroarch, go right until you see some console icons.
 Pick a game, click OK a couple more times to select the core, and play the game.